-and Charging management for 5G.

-3GPP 5G Management Services (MnS) offered by the 5G management system act on network elements / network functions, networks and services, and may be exposed to external consumers.
-The 3GPP exposure governance management function (EGMF) is in charge of management service exposure governance.
+The 3GPP exposure governance management is specified in TS 28.533.
+In TS 28.533, annex A.3 gives an example of utilization of management services by Exposure Governance Management Function (EGMF).
+EGMF, which is under further discussion in SA5 now, is in charge of management service exposure governance.
 3GPP MnS consumers may be in the Network Operator (NOP) domain or outside the NOP domain (e.g. in the Vertical domain).